Term Expires: 2024

 Business Phone: 602-229-2540Lyndel.Manson@azregents.edu

 Governor Doug Ducey appointed Lyndel R. Manson to an eight-year term on the Arizona Board of Regents in November of 2016.
-She is chair of the Research, Innovation and Impact Committee and a member of the Academic and Student Affairs Committee, Business and Finance Committee and the Audit Committee.
+She is chair-elect of the board, chair of the Academic Affairs and Educational Attainment Committee and a member of the Research and Health Sciences Committee, and Regents Award Selection Committee.

 Regent Manson brings a rich array of educational and business experiences to the board.
 She led a nationwide new product introduction at Ortho Diagnostic Systems, was a market analyst with E.I.
 DuPont de Nemours & Co. and worked as an investment banking analyst at Shearson Lehman Brothers.